What to Expect While Traveling to Thailand

 Can I drink the water?

 You’ll hear lots of mixed messages about whether or not the tap water here is drinkable.
-There are plenty of people online saying that they drink the tap water with no ill effects, but in general, Thai people do not drink their tap water.
+There are plenty of people online saying that they drink the tap water with no ill effects.
+In general, Thai people do not drink their tap water.
 However, they will use it to brush their teeth, wash dishes, and clean fruits and vegetables.

 It is very easy to get around Thailand using only English.
-In the big tourism hubs, like Bangkok, Chiang Mai, Koh Samui, Phuket, Pattaya, most Thai people that you interact with will speak English well enough for you to communicate.
-And most signage for directions, buildings, hospitals, and restaurants will be in both English and Thai.
+In the big tourism hubs, like Bangkok, Chiang Mai, Koh Samui, Phuket, and Pattaya, most Thai people will speak English well enough for you to communicate.
+Most signage for directions, buildings, hospitals, and restaurants will be in both English and Thai.
 And now that most smart phones come equipped with a translation app, it’s easier than ever to communicate with anyone you meet.

-While most cell phone providers have a roaming plan, it’s best to avoid those charges if you can.
+While cell phone providers usually have a roaming plan, it’s best to avoid those charges.
 There is free wi-fi service at most shopping malls and restaurants if you need to use the internet or make a call.
 But, it’s also very easy to get an e-sim card installed on your phone when you get here.
 You can buy an e-sim at the airport upon arrival, or at your closest convenience store and install it yourself.
-Or you can go to one of the numerous malls and find a mobile operator like AIS, DTAC, or TrueMove and have them install it on your phone for you.
+Or you can go to one of the numerous malls and find a mobile operator like AIS, DTAC, or TrueMove.
+They can install it on your phone for you.
 Just remember that you’ll need to bring your passport with you in order to purchase an e-sim.

 How do I pay for things in Thailand?